Skip to main content

 4. Uncheck External Connected Objects and Salesforce Objects, so that only datasets are visible.
 Click the dataset Opportunities_with_Accounts_and_Users.

 5. Click Next.
-The recipe opens in Data Prep.
+The recipe opens in the recipe editor.

 The Recipe editor, showing a preview of the Opportunities_with_Accounts_and_Users dataset.